-This previous report is included within the attachments (Nature-Based Regional Playground Location Report)
+This previous report is included as an attachment (Nature-Based Regional Playground Location Report).

 Subsequently, a Flood Impact Assessment was undertaken by consultants BMT WBM for the selected site.
-This was prepared independently of the EMRC study and is included as an attachment (Flood Impact Report - BMT WBM Pty Ltd).
+This was prepared independently of the EMRC study and is included as an attachment (Flood Impact Report).